-fresh basil, vegan Parmesan and freshly ground black pepperfor topping
+for serving: fresh basil, vegan Parmesan and freshly ground black pepper

-Stir in the remaining ingredients, except for the pasta: crushed tomatoes (including juices), tomato paste, wine, nutritional yeast, butter, Italian seasoning, bay leaves, salt.
-Stir to combine.
+Add in the remaining ingredients, except for the pasta: crushed tomatoes, white wine, nutritional yeast, and bay leaves.

-Bring to a boil over high heat, then reduce to a simmer over medium low.
+Bring to a rapid simmer over medium-high heat, then reduce to a simmer over medium-low.
 Simmer uncovered for 15-20 minutes to allow the flavor to develop, stirring occasionally.
-You can simmer this sauce for up to an hour or for as little as 10 minutes if you are short on time.
-The longer you simmer, the more the sauce thickens and flavor develops.

 Wine: The alcohol cooks off while simmering, leaving behind a rich flavor.
 Replace wine with equal amounts of vegetable broth if desired.
 I recommend using a dry white wine like sauvignon blanc.
 I also made this recipe with a red wine blend and it tasted delicious.
 Choose a wine that you enjoy drinking, not one that has been open for a week.